qvest-digital/t-learn/README.md

 ```

 ## Running a local Postgres server in a Docker container (no state)

 ```
 docker run -d --rm --name postgres-quarkus-hibernate -e POSTGRES_USER=hibernate -e POSTGRES_PASSWORD=hibernate -e POSTGRES_DB=hibernate_db -p 5432:5432 postgres:13
 ```

+## Frontend SPA

+This application also contains the frontend SPA part in the folder `src/main/webapp`.
+It has its own [README.md](src/main/webapp/README.md) in the same folder.

 ## Packaging and running the application

-The application can be packaged using `./mvnw package`.
+The application can be packaged using `./mvnw package`, this also compiles a minified production version
+of the SPA web frontend and puts it in the folder where Quarkus expects the static web content.
-It produces the `t-learn-backend-1.0.0-SNAPSHOT-runner.jar` file in the `/target` directory.
+Maven produces the `t-learn-backend-1.0.0-SNAPSHOT-runner.jar` file in the `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

 The application is now runnable using `java -jar target/t-learn-backend-1.0.0-SNAPSHOT-runner.jar`.